 Book Your Zoom or In-Person Lesson

 Simply choose a day and time to schedule a free intro session below.
 You will receive a confirmation email once your lesson is booked.
-Due to heavy enrollment, my studio is nearing capacity and if you do not see an available time that works for you, please email me directly with your desired times as slots change and become available.
-Wednesdays are opening up soon.
-Please let me know if you would like to reserve a lesson spot on Wednesday.
+If you do not see an available time that works for you, please email me directly with your desired times as slots change and become available periodically.

 Learning the guitar is most productive with regular, weekly lessons.
-Enroll in a monthly membership of weekly lessons to save up to 30% off tuition per month.
 Or book as you go with single lessons with no obligation.

 Frequently Asked Questions